Case Study: Dominion Energy

 Technical considerations

 There are many ways to underground utility wires.
 The best method for undergrounding is dependent on many considerations, including the structure and geology of the land and the type of utility line being buried.
-Dominion relies on a process called Horizontal Directional Drilling (HDD) in which cables are installed in a predetermined underground path9.
+Dominion relies on a process called Horizontal Directional Drilling (HDD) in which cables are installed in a predetermined underground path.
 HDD is an alternative to trench undergrounding, where trenches are dug, powerlines are placed within, and the trench is covered back up.
-Trenching is much more ecologically and visually intrusive but is often chosen as a method because of its cheaper cost10.
+Trenching is much more ecologically and visually intrusive but is often chosen as a method because of its cheaper cost.
 HDD is a better option in areas where there are many underground obstacles like other utilities and where surface damaged needs to be minimized, making the residential areas Dominion works in a prime candidate.
 Despite a higher upfront cost associated with HDD, Dominion benefits from this approach by decreasing impacts to the customer’s property.

 When HDD undergrounding is done in residential areas, other underground utilities need to be avoided.
 When the underground cable crosses public utilities, additional holes need to be hand-dug in a process called potholing.
 Potholing exposes the other underground utilities so that the new electrical cable is cleared.